 Back in time, before all these online gurus popped up, private labeling was only considered when you actually invented your own unique product.
 Not just copied a product, not yet a big brand item.
 I do not know what to think about this “copy whatever you want and make it your own” model.
 It feels a bit over saturated right now.

-Anyhow, you then look for a manufacturer that can produce your product to a good price.
+Back to the actual private labeling process…you then look for a manufacturer that can produce your product for a good price.
 You may also want them to add your packaging design and logo, and possible also make some customization to the product.